hzz0024/hzz0024.github.io/_posts/2020/2020-04-27-angsd_stringent_filter.markdown

 Conclusion of part I:

 1. Weighted mean Fst and number of retained sites goes down linearly as the missingness threshold gets more stringent (from 50% to 90%).
-One potential explaination for this is that  `<the stringent missingness filter creates a data set enriched for loci suffering from paralogous mapping.
-This would presumably increase within population diversity and therefore decrease Fst>`.
+One potential explaination for this is that  *”the stringent missingness filter creates a data set enriched for loci suffering from paralogous mapping.
+This would presumably increase within population diversity and therefore decrease Fst“*.

 2.